lusever/groupinputs/README.md

 Easy data input into several inputs.

 Inputs begin to behave as if they share data:
-- When one input is filled out the carriage moves to the next
+- When one input is filled out the cursor moves to the next
-- Left/right arrows move carriage to the previous/next input
+- Left/right arrows move cursor to the previous/next input
-- Pasting the text will fill out several inputs and carriage will be left in the end of the pasted text as if it was a single input field.
+- Pasting the text will fill out several inputs and cursor will be left in the end of the pasted text as if it was a single input field.

 ## Example